 Hi Frugalistas!
 An important part of my travel philosophy is choosing the right hotel.
-I know that for some people a hotel is just somewhere to sleep and leave their gear.
+I know that for some people a hotel is just somewhere to sleep and leave their bags.
 But not me.
 I like to make my hotel an integral part of my experience anywhere I visit.
 I also want the best quality I can afford.
 Putting together the concepts of a genuine experience of the town, and good value for money means I leave the big chain hotels and the high cost boutique hotels to one side.
 I want a hotel that is definitely frugal first class.
-So, how to choose a hotel frugal first class travel style?
-Using my recent trip to Quebec, read on!
+So, how to choose a hotel that means my criteria?
+Using a trip to Quebec, read on.

 I like centrally located hotels.
 It’s what I prefer because I like to be able to walk.
 I want to be able to walk to key sites.
 I want to be able to walk to a good choice of restaurants for dinner.

 Sometimes having a view is great.
 I would never spend the money to stay at a hotel like the Chateau Frontenac in Quebec City.
 But I was very happy to share a pretty square with it.
 From my room at the Auberge de Tresor I had a perfect view of the most photographed hotel in the world.
-If you stay there, you miss the view!
+If you stay there, you miss that view.

 How to choose a hotel that suits your budget